matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 keys.
 The user is given a private recovery key to save for recovering the keys from the backup.

 Clients can create new versions of backups.
-A client would start a new version of a backup when, for example, a user loses a device, and wants to ensure that that device does not get any new decryption keys.
+Aside from the initial backup creation, a client might start a new version of a backup when, for example, a user loses a device, and wants to ensure that that device does not get any new decryption keys.

+Once one client has created a backup version, other clients can fetch the public key for the backup from the server and add keys to the backup, if they trust that the backup was not created by a malicious device.

 ### Possible UX for interactive clients